 Half of the people who have a pulmonary embolism do not know it.
 If there are signs, they may include shortness of breath, chest pain, and coughing up or spitting blood.
 Other symptoms are back pain, sweating, rapid breathing, dizziness, and bluish nails and lips.

 Since a DVT and pulmonary embolism often happen together, see a doctor immediately for symptoms of either condition.

 Pulmonary embolism treatment focuses on stopping the blood clot from increasing in size and preventing more clots.
 Your doctor most likely will recommend blood-thinning medications that will gradually dissolve the clot over time.

-To preserve your life in an emergency situation, doctors at Dignity Health Central Coast will attempt to quickly eliminate the pulmonary embolism with clot-busting medicines.
+To preserve your life in an emergency situation, doctors at Dignity Health St. John's will attempt to quickly eliminate the pulmonary embolism with clot-busting medicines.
 For some, your doctor will perform a procedure using a catheter to remove the clot.
 Surgery is considered as a final option.

-Lifestyle changes can help you prevent blood clots and pulmonary embolisms on the Central Coast.
+Lifestyle changes can help you prevent blood clots and pulmonary embolisms.
 Stop smoking, get regular activity, and maintain a healthy weight to fully enjoy the best in life.
 Find a Doctor for more ways to get moving and prevent medical problems.